 ($0 - $200,000)

-As mentioned earlier, your tax period a.k.a Year of Assessment (YA) is based on your Financial Year End.
+As mentioned earlier, your tax period a.k.a Year of Assessment (YA) is based on your Financial Year End, and can not be for a period longer than 12 months.
 Tax is computed according to YAs, and must be filed by 30th November or 15th December if e-filing each YA.

 If you were to simply enter your company’s FYE on 31st December, regardless of your incorporation date, you would be wasting your company’s tax exemption.